 While McCarthy’s vision looked like a pipe dream at the time, he was describing a phenomenon that’s taken the digital world by storm — Infrastructure as a service (IaaS).
 Specifically, he was describing the basis of cloud computing.
 Today, 77 percent of businesses have one or more applications or part of their infrastructure in the cloud.
 What is the purpose of cloud computing for businesses?
 To save money and increase efficiency.

-What Are the Top Benefits of Cloud Computing?
+What Are the Pros of Cloud Computing?

 There’s a reason cloud computing has become so common among companies the world over — it just makes financial sense.
 The benefits of cloud computing are more varied and powerful than you might realize, so let’s take a deep dive into what this technology can do for you.
 These are the top 10 reasons to move your business to the cloud.